whitneyburton/portfolios/students/1606-front/blake-worsley/20160920-blake-worsley-m2.md

 This module I focused my time and energy into better understanding some of the more complicated aspects of Javascript.
 I effectively utilized my time to explore more adventurous designs and some explorations into ES6.
 I cemented my foundational learnings from mod one and began to approach thinking about code differently while working with React.
 Near the end of the module I started to get comfortable with both React and SCSS.
 I began to feel like a true developer and I am excited to start taking on more ambitious projects going forward.

+After reflecting on this mod I would like to work hard on developing my testing skills next mod.
+I am excited to work on my personal project and start to put together some of my skills to build something useful that I will use going forward.

 ### End of Module Assessment